Matthew-Mosior/idris2-resource-pool/README.md

 Stripe a -> StripeStep a
 ```

-Where a `StripeStep a` is defined as:
+Where `StripeStep a` is defined as:

 ```
 record StripeStep a where